-If you answered yes to any of these questions, it is an indication you are starting to experience negative effects and make unhealthy choices about your use of prescription drugs.
+If you answered yes to any of these questions, it indicates you are starting to experience adverse effects and make unhealthy choices about using prescription drugs.

 Xanax and Benzodiazepines (Benzos)

 Xanax, Valium, Ativan, and other benzodiazepines are all prescription drugs that are central nervous system depressants.
-They slow brain activity, which means they are often prescribed to treat anxiety or sleep problems.
-If benzos are taken in combination with alcohol, the alcohol further slows a person’s heart rate and breathing, which can lead to death.
+They slow brain activity, often prescribed to treat anxiety or sleep problems.
+If benzos are taken in combination with alcohol, the alcohol further slows a person’s heart rate and breathing, leading to death.

 If you started using prescription drugs for a mental health concern, like anxiety or panic attacks, and are now experiencing problems with the prescription drug, you are not alone.
-It is extremely common for mental health issues and substance use disorders to go together.
+It is prevalent for mental health issues and substance use disorders to go together.
 Understanding co-occurring capable treatment options for you or a loved one is essential.

-Prescription sleeping pills like Lunesta, Sonata, or Ambien are called hypnotics, because they are designed to promote or extend sleep.
-People take them to help with insomnia, but taking them over long periods of time can have serious health effects, like mental and behavioral problems and memory loss, and can easily lead to addiction.
+Prescription sleeping pills like Lunesta, Sonata, or Ambien are called hypnotics because they are designed to promote or extend sleep.
+People take them to help with insomnia, but taking them over long periods can have serious health effects, like mental and behavioral problems and memory loss, and can easily lead to addiction.

 Adderall and Stimulants

-Addiction is a complex topic, and many people need to take prescription drugs a part of their life to manage ongoing health concerns.
-But if you feel that using a prescription drug is interfering with your life, now may be the right time to consider treatment and to contact Spokane Falls Recovery Center.
-Call now at 844.962.2775 to begin prescription drugs addiction treatment.
+Addiction is a complex topic, and many people need to take prescription drugs as part of their life to manage ongoing health concerns.
+But if you feel using a prescription drug is interfering with your life, now may be the right time to consider prescription drug addiction treatment and contact Spokane Falls Recovery Center.
+Call now at 844.962.2775 to begin prescription drug addiction treatment.